 Oregon ProStart Culinary Championships

-culinary students from 21 high schools from across the state create three-course gourmet meals using only two butane burners and without the benefit of electricity.
+culinary students from 14 high schools from across the state competed in the statewide event, tasked with creating a three-course gourmet meals using only two butane burners and without the benefit of electricity.

 “ProStart students learn skills - such as teamwork, communication, and decision making - that are important to success in any career they choose to pursue.
 They also gain a tremendous amount of self-confidence.
 This event is their capstone project, and it is as exciting to watch as any sports tournament,” says Wendy Popkin, executive director of the Education Foundation for the Oregon Restaurant & Lodging Association (ORLAEF.)
 As a career and technical education (CTE) curriculum, ProStart also teaches specific culinary and management skills needed by Oregon’s fifth largest employer, Leisure and Hospitality, as its 2nd fasting growing industry.

 Currently 36 Oregon schools, with more than 3,000 students participate in the ProStart training program.
-Nationally, ProStart is taught in more than 1,700 schools across 50 states, Guam and U.S. military bases.
-This school year alone, over 118,000 students are enrolled.
+Internationally, ProStart includes 137,300 students in 1,768 schools and technical centers across the United States, Guam, Europe, and Asia.

-For more information on how you can participate in or support this program, contact Wendy Popkin, executive director, ORLA Education Foundation, at 503.682.4422.
+For more information on how you can participate as a volunteer or support this program in other ways, contact Wendy Popkin, executive director, ORLA Education Foundation, at 503.682.4422.